orkes-io/docs/docs/developer-guides/debugging-workflows.md

 The diagram tab on the workflow execution page shows the workflow diagram.
 All the successful tasks appear in green, failed ones appear in red, and the ones completed with errors appear in orange.

 :::tip
-A task ends up with the status “Completed with Errors” only when its marked as __optional__ in the workflow definition.
+A task ends up with the status “Completed with Errors” only when it is marked as __optional:true__ in the workflow definition.
 The default value of this setting is false, so it needs to be explicitly set to continue the workflow even when there are errors.
 :::

 <p align="center"><img src="/content/img/types-of-errors.png" alt="Different types of errors in a failed workflow"